smart-data-lake/smart-data-lake/docs/Reference.md

 ### SparkIncrementalMode: Incremental Load
 As not every input DataObject supports the creation of streaming DataFrames, there is an other execution mode called SparkIncrementalMode.
-You configure it by defining the attribute "compareCol" with a column name present in input and output DataObject.
+You configure it by defining the attribute **compareCol** with a column name present in input and output DataObject.
 SparkIncrementalMode then compares the maximum values between input and output and creates a filter condition.
 On execution the filter condition is applied to the input DataObject to load the missing increment.
 Note that compareCol needs to have a sortable datatype.

-By defining the applyCondition attribute you can give a condition to decide at runtime if the SparkIncrementalMode should be applied or not.
+By defining **applyCondition** attribute you can give a condition to decide at runtime if the SparkIncrementalMode should be applied or not.
 Default is to apply the SparkIncrementalMode.
 Define an applyCondition by a spark sql expression working with attributes of DefaultExecutionModeExpressionData returning a boolean.

+By defining **alternativeOutputId** attribute you can define another DataObject which will be used to check for already existing data.
+This can be used to select data to process against a DataObject later in the pipeline.

+By defining **stopIfNoData** attribute you can customize if dependent actions should be executed also if the current action has no data selected by the execution mode.
+Default is stopIfNoData = true.

 ### FailIfNoPartitionValuesMode
 To simply check if partition values are present and fail otherwise, configure execution mode FailIfNoPartitionValuesMode.